ABOUT IDENTITY THEFT

 MANAGING IDENTITY THEFT

 Being proactive by learning the signs of identity theft can help you and your loved ones.
 It can be hard to notice that you were a victim of identity theft until you review your credit reports or financial statements, and see accounts or charges you didn’t authorize.

 Take advantage of your right to obtain a free copy of your credit report.
-Visit Annual Credit Report for more information and if you see anything out of the ordinary, take action immediately.
+Visit the Annual Credit Report website for more information and if you see anything out of the ordinary, take action immediately.